 Super foods for super skin

 Here at Pink&Green we’ve touched on this topic before.
 Early in 2017 we wrote a small focus on the vital role of purple superfoods in ensuring healthy skin.
 ‘These superfoods include such wonders as beetroot, aubergines, red onions, and blueberries – the ultimate snack food!
-Easy to find in any supermarket or grocers, no other food does as much in the fight against skin degrading molecules, known as “free radicals”.’
+Easy to find in any supermarket or grocers, no other food does as much in the fight against skin degrading molecules.
+These are also known as “free radicals”.’

 Water, water, everywhere